krito-and-the-stoker/americas/concepts/Concepts/Colonist States.md

 - production bonus for wood
 - increased chance of illness
 - **events**:
-	- Tear down building (results in partially restocking the wood)
+	- Tear down building (results in partially restocking the wood and a lost building)
 ### Starving
 - production malus, except for food
 - increased chance of illness